 Shenyang Life: Teach, Explore, Thrive

 Shenyang offers a unique blend of modern city life and deep cultural heritage.
-The city is famous for the Shenyang Imperial Palace, the Zhaoling Tombs, and broad tree-lined streets that come alive with activity.
+The city is famous for the Shenyang Imperial Palace, the Zhaoling Tombs, and broad, tree-lined streets that come alive with activity.
 Winters are cold and snowy, but locals embrace the season with ice festivals, hotpot meals, and cozy cafés.
-Compared to Beijing or Shanghai, Shenyang is more relaxed, more local, and significantly more affordable.
+Compared with Beijing or Shanghai, Shenyang is more relaxed, more local, and significantly more affordable.

 Teaching in Shenyang